The EAPA Learning Center

 Verification of completion provided by the association in the form of a printable certificate;

 For EAP affiliate providers, network managers are encouraged to check this database first for new additions to their networks and/or to use these providers when making clinical EAP referrals.

 For unionists, corporate & union leaders are encouraged to check the database to verify completion of training.

 How do I earn the EAS-C Certificate of Recognition?

 You can earn the EAS-C if you are a mental health professional with a minimum of a Master's Degree and license for independent clinical practice as required by law.
 You may be new to the employee assistance field, or already be an established affiliate provider for external EAP vendors.

 Simply complete the EAS-C training course!
-Your registration fee includes six hours of instruction by experts in the EAP field, course materials and inclusion in EAS-C online directory.
-Regular course registration rate $295 EAPA members, $395 non-members.
+Your registration fee includes six hours of instruction by experts in the EAP field, course materials and one year of inclusion in the EAS-C online directory.

 Coming soon to a city near you!
 Complete this form to be notified when registration opens for a training date near you!